bhargavjain14/final-box-demo/README.md

 # Technology used in project :

--Angular version 9.0.0.
+- Angular version 9.0.0.
--Html
+- Html
--Sass
+- Sass

 ## Install project